NicoLobato/Transcriptomics-data_Supervised-learning-models/stem_lasso_kfoldcv.md

 str(prepared_data)
 ```

-This analysis will focus on the root type.
+This analysis will focus on the stem type.
 As we see, the data consists of 206,574 gene expression levels from 24 individuals.
 This indicates that we have significantly more variables than samples, necessitating the use of a Logistic Regression model with Lasso penalisation.

-## Study of the root type effect
+## Study of the stem type effect

-Before starting, we need to select only the columns relevant to this binary analysis, discarding Treatment and Stem types:
+Before starting, we need to select only the columns relevant to this binary analysis, discarding Treatment and Root types:

 ```
 data <- prepared_data %>%
-  select(-c(treatment,stem))
+  select(-c(treatment,root))
 rm(prepared_data)
 ```

 We check if our data is balanced:

 ```
-table(data$root) # 2 classes of 12 observations each
+table(data$stem) # 2 classes of 12 observations each
 ```

 As we can see, our data is perfectly balanced, containing 2 classes with 12 observations each.
 This small sample size results in insufficient samples in the test set after splitting the data, leading to prediction errors.
 This issue was previously observed in the script "treatment_lasso.md", where the model's performance was affected.
 To overcome these limitations, we will perform k-fold cross-validation with k=4, resulting in 4 folds of 6 samples each and providing a total of 24 predictions.